Refined symmetry-resolved Page curve and charged black holes: Acknowledgments

 \section{Acknowledgments}

-We are very grateful to Kai Li, Wenbin Pan, Zhuoyu Xian, Zhangping Yu and Hongbao Zhang for helpful discussions.
+We are grateful to Kai Li, Wenbin Pan, Zhuoyu Xian, Zhangping Yu and Hongbao Zhang for their helpful discussions.
+We also appreciate the anonymous reviewer for pointing out some ambiguous expressions in our previous manuscript.
 This work is supported in part by the Natural Science Foundation of China under Grant No.~12035016 and 12275275.
-It is also supported by Beijing Natural Science Foundation under Grant No. 1222031, and the Innovative Projects of Science and Technology at IHEP.
+It is also supported by Beijing Natural Science Foundation under Grant No. 1222031, and the Innovative Projects of Science and Technology No. E2545BU210 at IHEP.